BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 CLAUDE-O-WEEN, 260 Copley Drive, Taunton, MA

 “Claude-O-Ween” is named after its creator, Claude, who’s had a passion for Halloween his entire life.
 He’s been creating this classic Halloween display with his sons since 2010.
 It offers something for everyone: scary props on one side for adults, and a more festive, fun display for kids on the other.
+This year you can even get your picture taken with Michael Myers!
 The haunt is lit nightly at 6 p.m.

 Hills Halloween Display, 63 Patton Ave., Somerset, MA